Self-Publishing for Artists:

-A: Self-published materials can be great promotional tools for artists and they're getting easier and easier to print-- in higher and higher quality.
+A: Self-published materials can be great promotional tools for artists and they're easier than ever to print-- and in higher quality-- thanks to numerous self-publishing websites.
 First off, I'd recommend a book or catalog over a brochure; you want to make sure it's substantial enough for people to notice.
 Books and catalogs carry more weight than brochures (literally and figuratively), they're more permanent, are taken more seriously, and tend to end up on bookshelves and in file cabinets rather than in the trash.
 Publishing one in the 12 to 40 page range makes the most sense for artists who are beginning to experience varying degrees of success, getting increasing amounts of exposure, are relatively early in their careers, or are otherwise on the way up.

 Regarding the written and visual content of your catalog, the most important rule is to be concise and stick to the facts.
 People want to know who you are, what your art looks like, and what you've accomplished.
 Resist tendencies to delve into subtleties or otherwise indulge in lengthy interpretations or explanations of your work.
 You'll confuse readers if you do this, or worse yet, lose their attention completely because they'll give up trying to understand what your art is about.
 That kind of writing is best left to the critics anyway.

-A bio of one to three pages focusing on basic career information is usually all that's necessary as an introduction to you and your art.
+A bio of one to six pages or so focusing on basic career information and art world accomplishments-- including a basic statement of what your art is about-- is usually all that's necessary to provide a background and context about you and your art.
 Confine it to your evolution as an artist; save your entire life story for later.
 If possible, have a respected art expert, critic, professor, curator, gallery owner or personality do the writing, or at least some of it-- like the forward, preface, or even a brief essay on your art, for instance.
 Even a sentence or two quote about your art is good.
 The bigger the names you can associate with your art and your publication, the better.